Fans descend on Windsor for Harry and Meghan's lavish royal wedding

 The prince and his new wife, who are expected to be given a new title by the queen to mark their marriage, are not immediately leaving on honeymoon and will carry out their first official engagement as husband and wife next week.

-Educated at the exclusive Eton College, a stone’s throw from Windsor, Harry, the younger son of the late Princess Diana, gained a reputation as a royal wild child.

-He admitted smoking cannabis, getting drunk when underage in a pub, scuffled with paparazzi outside a London nightclub and drew outrage by dressing as a Nazi officer at a party.
+Harry gained a reputation as a royal wild child who smoked cannabis, got drunk when underage, scuffled with paparazzi and drew outrage by dressing as a Nazi officer at a party.

 But he turned his image around after joining the army, where he spent 10 years and included two tours of duty in Afghanistan.